how to find us

 I personally would love copies of any good photos / videos, so after the event it’d lovely if you could message me with any you’re happy to share!

+We will have an official photographer and videographer working the event.
+Links to what they capture will be shared in the facebook group afterwards.
+Photos and videos may be posted on public facebook accounts and may be used on our website.
 If you’re not happy with you or your children being photographed / filmed, please make this request to the photographer / videographer at the time and they’ll be happy to respect the request.

 OTHER IMPORTANT INFO

-iv) No fires or BBQs at all (camping stoves off the ground are fine)
+iii) No fires or BBQs at all (camping stoves off the ground are fine)

 The circus skills workshops that take place both days are drop-in sessions for up to a maximum of 24 kids at a time.